 ---|---|---|---|

-1 | Bloomfield Science Museum is a great museum with various hands-on exhibits and workshops for the whole family. | Yes | Yes |
+1 | Bloomfield Science Museum is an excellent museum with various hands-on exhibits and workshops for the whole family. | Yes | Yes |

-3 | Hebrew Music Museum has tangible exponents, virtual reality exposition, and a tablet for each visitor.
-Thus it can be a good fit for children. | Yes | No |
+3 | Hebrew Music Museum has tangible exponents, a virtual reality exposition, and a tablet for each visitor, making it a good fit for children. | Yes | No |

 4 | The Museum For Islamic Art holds numerous beautiful crafts.
 And it also offers workshops for kids and adults. | Yes | Yes |

-5 | Western Wall Tunnels Tour is an excellent opportunity to see the underground world.
-But as we learned during Hanukkah Western Wall Tunnels Tour, this option is better suited for older kids, probably teenagers.
-Note: see more at Western Wall. | Yes, but you have to walk to the entrance. | No |
+5 | A tour of the Western Wall Tunnels is an excellent opportunity to see the underground world.
+But as we learned during the Hanukkah Tour, this option is better suited for older kids, probably teenagers. | Yes, but you have to walk to the entrance. | No |

-6 | Israel Aquarium is located near Jerusalem Biblical Zoo, but the whole aquarium complex is within one building.
+6 | Israel Aquarium is near Jerusalem Biblical Zoo, but the aquarium complex is within one building.
 Moreover, nearby parking and train station make this attraction ideal for bad weather. | Yes | Yes |

-7 | Knesset offers a variety of tours and for all ages. | Yes | No |
+7 | Knesset offers a variety of tours for all ages. | Yes | No |

 8 | Time Elevator shows Jerusalem’s historical turning points.
 And it is done via a movie with motion-based seating. | Yes | No |